kc101010/DynamiCalculator/README.md

 - C++
 - MinGW\GCC C++ Compiler

+Special thanks to friends Jordan and Martin who spent time looking into some issues and helping me to get things working!

 <<< Contact >>>

 If you have any issues or questions, please contact me at the following;